ResearchComputing/Documentation/Loading-Modules.md

 ## Overview

-Research Computing uses a module system to load software .
-Most software is not accessible by default and must be loaded into the environment.
-This allows Research Computing to provide multiple versions of the software concurrently and enables users to switch easily between different versions of software.
+Research Computing uses a module system to load most software into a user's environment.
+Most software is not accessible by default and must be loaded in.
+This allows Research Computing to provide multiple versions of the software concurrently and enables users to switch easily between different versions.

 ## Video Tutorial